Wimborne Minster (church)

 Wimborne Minster is the parish church of Wimborne, Dorset, England.
 The minster has existed for over 1300 years and is recognised for its unusual chained library (one of only a few surviving chained libraries in the world).
 The minster is a former monastery and Benedictine nunnery, and King Æthelred of Wessex is buried there.

 History

 Wimborne Abbey

-The minster is dedicated to Saint Cuthburga (sister to Ine, King of Wessex and wife of Aldfrith, King of Northumbria) who founded a Benedictine abbey of nuns at the present day minster c.
+The minster is dedicated to Saint Cuthburga (sister to King Ine of Wessex and wife of King Aldfrith of Northumbria) who founded a Benedictine abbey of nuns at the present day minster c.
 705. Saint Walpurga was educated in the monastery, where she spent 26 years before travelling to Germany, following the missionary call of her mother's brother Saint Boniface.
 Leoba was also educated in this place.
 A monastery for men was also built around this time, adjacent to the abbey.
 Over the next hundred years the abbey and monastery grew in size and importance.
 The Anglo-Saxon name of the abbey, monastery and town was Winburna.